This post may contain affiliate links.

 - Step 4: Transfer the balls to an airtight container and store them in the fridge or freezer.

-If snacks like this are your thing, you’ll find plenty more ideas in my easy snack recipes collection.
+If snacks like this are your thing, you’ll also like my Easy Date Granola Bars, Cranberry Almond Energy Bites or these Frozen Yogurt Granola Bites.
 Everything there is designed to be practical, family-friendly, and easy to prep ahead.

 Storage and Make Ahead Tips